-Dudbridge (1970) is reluctant, however, to accept this as a precursor to Sun Wukong’s cult, especially since both this 12th-century monkey spirit and the “Monkey Pilgrim” (Hou Xingzhe, 猴行者) from the Master of the Law, a 13th-century precursor to Journey to the West, bear little resemblance to the simian god mentioned in 17th-century records.
+Dudbridge (1970) is reluctant, however, to accept this as a precursor to Sun Wukong’s cult, especially since both this 12th-century monkey spirit and the “Monkey Pilgrim” (Hou Xingzhe, 猴行者) from the The Story of How Tripitaka of the Great Tang Procures the Scriptures, a 13th-century precursor to Journey to the West, bear little resemblance to the simian god mentioned in 17th-century records.
 He instead suggests the Great Sage’s cult could have grown up around stories connected to the publishing of the novel (p.
 159).
 While Journey to the West certainly played a sizable role in the spread of Monkey’s cult, I think the above tale shows that the Fujian area was already primed for monkey worship by at least the 12th-century.
 Most importantly, the noted Song dynasty poet Liu Kezhuang (劉克莊, 1187-1269), whose family hailed from the Fujian city of Putian (mentioned in section one) (Ebrey, 2005, p.
 95), referenced the Monkey pilgrim twice in his 13th-century work.
 The second of two such references uses Monkey as a metaphor to describe the ageing 70-year-old poet’s appearance.
 A portion of the poem reads:

 A back bent like a water-buffalo in the Zi stream [泗河],